corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 ## CorDapp components

-CorDapps are a set of `.jar` files containing class definitions written in Java and/or Kotlin.
+A CorDapp is a set of `.jar` files containing class definitions written in Java and/or Kotlin.
 These definitions function as a blueprint or prototype from which objects are created.
 It represents the set of properties or methods that are common to all objects of one type.

 These class definitions usually include: